-3.45 Mineral exploration, prospecting and mining are not considered appropriate activities in the park.
+3.34 Mineral exploration, prospecting and mining are not considered appropriate activities in the park.

-Removal/collection of natural materials
+Removal of natural materials

-- 3.46 To provide for the use and removal of natural materials (plants, animals, soil, rocks etc.) from the park for management purposes subject to the provisions of the Reserves Act 1977 and policies in this section. - 3.47 To provide for the removal or trimming of vegetation by network utilities companies to ensure safe operation of network utilities, subject to conditions and in consultation with Greater Wellington (except in emergencies). - 3.48 The use and removal of natural materials by the public will be managed by a permit system.
+- 3.35 To provide for the use and removal of natural materials (plants, animals, soil, rocks etc.) from the park for management purposes subject to the provisions of the Reserves Act 1977 and policies in this section. - 3.36 To provide for the removal or trimming of vegetation by network utilities companies to ensure safe operation of network utilities, subject to conditions and in consultation with Greater Wellington (except in emergencies). - 3.37 The use and removal of natural materials by the public will be managed by a permit system.
 Applications may be approved in full or with conditions, or declined.
-Network utility operators are excluded from this policy but may be subject to conditions. - 3.49 The taking of natural materials by the public may be allowed, with Greater Wellington's agreement subject to any conditions imposed, under the following circumstances: - by tangata whenua for customary purposes; - by members of the community for: - scientific or research purposes; - cultural or social purposes; - educational purposes; and - conservation and ecological restoration projects. - 3.50 To consider applications for the use or removal of natural materials for commercial purposes where a public good benefit can be demonstrated and subject to this section's policies. - 3.51 To consider, when assessing applications to remove materials from the park: - the legal status of the land and species concerned; - the ecological effects of the activity including effects on populations, habitats and functioning of the ecosystem over time; - the availability of alternative opportunities; - the effect the removal would have on any historic and cultural site values; and - any other potential effects of the activity on park values and the factors outlined in Table 3 of the Regional Parks Network Management Plan.
+Network utility operators are excluded from this policy but may be subject to conditions. - 3.38 The taking of natural materials may be allowed by the public, with Greater Wellington's agreement subject to any conditions imposed, under the following circumstances: - By Tangata Whenua for customary purposes. - By members of the community for: - scientific or research purposes. - cultural or social purposes. - conservation and ecological restoration projects. - 3.39 To consider applications for the use or removal of natural materials for commercial purposes where a public good benefit can be demonstrated and subject to this section's policies. - 3.40 To consider, when assessing applications to remove materials from the park: - The legal status of the land and species concerned. - The ecological effects of the activity including effects on populations, habitats and functioning of the ecosystem over time. - The availability of alternative opportunities. - Any other potential effects of the activity on park values and the factors outlined in Table 3 of the Regional Parks Network Management Plan.